CMPUT-404-2023-Not-Found/CMPUT404-project-socialdistribution/README.md

 You should be presented with the default Django page & you are ready to begin work!

+You can also try going to: *<http://localhost:8000/health>*.
+This is a *hello world* like page to ensure the API is working.
+It returns the conent of *`api/health/ver.txt`*

 ## Frontend

 If you do not have node installed then follow these steps, or else skip to *installing node packages* steps.